tsurumeso/waifu2x-chainer/README.md

 python convert_models.py
 ```

-Converted models are saved at the same directory of the original models
+Results are saved at the same directory of the original models
 (e.g. models/vgg7/anime_style_scale_rgb.npz to models/vgg7/anime_style_scale_rgb.caffemodel).
-Since Crop Layer is currently not supported on Chainer and ONNX, ResNet10 model export cannot be done.
+Since Crop Layer is currently not supported on Chainer and ONNX, ResNet models are not exported.

 ## References